SuuperSaees/SuuperSaees/README.md

 3. **Monitoring**
    - Use Stripe Dashboard for supervision
-   - Implement detailed event logging
+   - Implement detailed event logging.